fdeblasio/pokeemerald-expansion/README.md

 ## Known bugs and other notes
 - Using the Exp.
 Share can cause your team to become overpowered
 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
-- Newer Pokémon don't have follower sprites
+- One of the sprites on Mt.
+Chimney sometimes glitches
 - Newer moves don't have animations
 - AI_FLAG_ACE_POKEMON potentially broken in multi-battles (maybe only if both trainers have it)
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well